The Birther Bible

 8. And still others did put in their own two pence of counsel, saying “During the time of choosing, my words were never of this Law, but only of the Usurper being born among the tents of the Ebonites.
 And shouldst my words change now to this new thing, I shall be mocked, and the people will say unto me;”

-9. “What, didst thou know not of this Law when last thou spake unto us?
+9. “What, didst thou know not of this Law when last thou spoke unto us?
 Didst thou forget this law?
 For all knew his father was of the Ebonites.
 Why didst thou not speak then?”

 10. Or mock us, saying, “Art thou only now learning of this, for the first time?
 If thy learning is this new, then why shouldst we believe anything thou speaks?
 Could it be that thou wishes only to obtain the thing desired, and will say anything in furtherance thereof?”

-11. But Apuzzariah held firm against them and was not deterred, saying unto them, “Heareth my plan!”
+11. But Apuzzariah held firm against them and was not deterred, saying only unto them, “Heareth my plan!”

 1. And these are the words that Apuzzariah spoke unto them, saying;